srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

 #### Follow the same structure

-- All python scripts that are meant to be executed directly should:
+- All Python scripts that are meant to be executed directly should:

   1. Be marked as executable files with:
      ```
      > chmod +x foo_bar.py
      ```
-  2. Have the python code should start with the standard Unix shebang notation:
+  2. Have the Python code should start with the standard Unix shebang notation:
      ```python
      #!/usr/bin/env python
      ```
   - This line tells the shell to use the `python` defined in the environment
-  - In this way you can execute directly without prepending with python
+  - In this way you can execute directly without prepending with "python"

   3. Have a:
      ```python